-Scientis have shown that humans harldy ever lose memories.
+Scientists have shown that humans hardly ever lose memories.
 Memories are not lost, but simply are inaccessible.
 This is good news if you forgot your wallet passwords or passphrase since it implies your brain still holds the password even if you think you forgot it!

-In this blog we will discuss how you can access these latent memories and help you recover your lost coins.
+In this blog we will discuss how you can access these latent memories using Memory recovery & digital forensics.

 If memories are not lost, why can I not remember my password or passphrase?
 The best way to understand the brain is through analogy with computers.
 When you delete a file on a hard drive or a USB stick, only the handle or address that points to the file in your memory is deleted.
 The file itself is still there.
-Using file recovery software, deleted files can be easily recovered.
-Simmilarly how a deleted file only means the address is lost, a lost memory simply means you lost the right address(es) to access the memory.
+Using digital forensics software, deleted files can be easily recovered.
+Similar to how a deleted file only means the address is lost, a lost memory simply means you lost the right address(es) to access the memory.

 This is however where the analogy between the brain and computers ends.
-Computers are only binary meaning there is only one address pointing to each file in the memory in most cases.
-The human brains however consist of a network of interlinked neurons.
-A memory therefore contains many contextual based links such as assosiations.
-The more of theses associations to a particular memory, the easier it will be to recall.
-Finding the right combination of context or stimuli help you to recovery memories you though were lost.
-The same holds for your seamingly lost wallet password!
+Computers are only binary meaning there is often only a single address pointing to a file.
+In contrast, the human brains consist of a network of interlinked neurons.
+A memory therefore contains many contextual based links called associations.
+The more of theses associations link to a particular memory, the easier it will be to recall.
+This is why in education student use memory bridges to better recall facts.
+Finding the right combination of context or stimuli can help you to recovery memories that you though were lost.
+The same holds for your “lost” wallet password!

-The folllowing two techniques can enable you to recover your password:
+The following two techniques can enable you to recover your password: